 Teams can now pull together cross-functional data without having to extract it from separate tools and compile it into spreadsheets.

 “We can create reports that tie opportunities to tickets on a single platform, for example,” says Torin.
 “It wasn’t impossible to do this with Salesforce, but it sure wasn’t easy.”

 Subscription costs have also been reduced thanks to HubSpot’s flexible licensing model where WyreStorm only pays for what it needs.

-And now that WyreStorm has consolidated sales, marketing, and service on the HubSpot CRM platform, it no longer needs to pay for additional marketing and service tools because everything is built-in.
-In fact, Don estimates they’ve eliminated five pieces of software that they were using in addition to Salesforce.
+And now that WyreStorm has consolidated sales, marketing, and service on HubSpot, it no longer needs to pay for additional marketing and service tools because everything is built in.
+In fact, Don estimates that they’ve eliminated five pieces of software that they were using in addition to Salesforce.

-Because the HubSpot CRM platform is easy to use—and allowed the sales teams to see their performance metrics easily — WyreStorm is reaching new levels of user adoption.
+Because HubSpot is easy to use — and allowed the sales teams to see their performance metrics easily — WyreStorm is reaching new levels of user adoption.
 Don and Torin also spend much less time fielding user requests for help because the platform is so easy to use.